quang2719/CV-Fine-tune-Faster-R-CNN-model---Object-detection/README.md

 See the demo video in the **Colab** folder and the prediction output of my model in the **Kaggle** folder.

-## Future Work
+## 🚀 Future Work

-- Experiment with different backbone architectures (e.g., EfficientNet, Inception).
+- **🔍 Experiment with different backbone architectures** (e.g., EfficientNet, Inception).
-- Optimize training parameters (learning rate, batch size) for improved performance.
+- **⚙️ Optimize training parameters** (learning rate, batch size) for improved performance.
-- Implement data augmentation techniques to enhance model robustness.
+- **🎨 Implement data augmentation techniques** to enhance model robustness.
-- Explore transfer learning from other object detection datasets.
+- **📚 Explore transfer learning** from other object detection datasets.

+---

+## 🙏 Thanks for Reading!

+Thank you for taking the time to explore this project!
+Your interest and feedback are greatly appreciated.
+If you have any questions or suggestions, feel free to reach out!

 ## Contact